Sawall-Lab/Lab_management/6_Coral_tissue_analyses/Zoox_Counts_protocol_md/Zoox_Counts_protocol.md

 Be sure not to overfill, as sometimes the slurry will overflow on top of the coverslip.
 The slurry will create surface tension between the coverslip and the haemocytometer.

+Also be sure not to have any bubbles, as this will sometimes condense your cells into clumps, or lift the cover slide higher than the calculated height.

 When finished, flip the haemocytometer upside down and place it on the microscope in the center.
 The light should be centered on one of the